 Research

 She is also working on a project looking at US Food Policy Councils and their engagement with frontline food labor advocacy work, funded by the Lender Center for Social Justice.
-Finally, she is beginning preliminary research looking at land access opportunities for beginning and disadvantaged farming groups in the United States.
+Finally, she is conducting new research on the impact of recent immigration enforcement and tactics on the agricultural and food processing workforce and food system in the Northeast United States.

 Previous Research